top of page

 When Selling As-Is Makes Sense

-• You have limited time, funds, or bandwidth
+• You have limited time or budget for preparation

-• The location or lot value outweighs the home’s condition
+• The location or lot value carries most of the appeal

 • Smaller buyer pool

-• Homes needing visible updates may sit longer
+• Homes may sit longer if visibly outdated

 🧰 Should You Make Minor Renovations Before Selling?